 - Mail servers (Postfix and mail-related DNS best practices)

 - Scalable data analysis with Hadoop

 - Use of CDN's for high availability content

 - list goes on, you get the idea.

 - Clean HTML with meaningful markup (ID's and classes indicate what the elements are - not how they look.)

-- Compatible CSS that degrades gracefully with browsers that have down syndrome
+- Compatible CSS that degrades gracefully with old browsers

 - I am especially skilled at understanding the needs of the user, and designing the interface around their priorities.
 Half of the interface design process is talking to those who will be using it, and the other half is iterating over the designs according to personal taste, feedback and analytics.

 - Strong understanding of the browser & the DOM, and an obsession with page load size & time.
 Every millisecond and kilobyte counts.

 - Skilled at explaining technical concepts to technically-challenged people in simple terms